 Envisioning a Healthy Future

-One of our most difficult problems as a culture and a world is that we have almost no positive vision of how we could live differently from the way we do now.
 When we think about the future, I hear people say all the time, ‘There’s nothing I can do about climate change.
 So I’m just getting on with my life.’
+I’ve come to believe that our most difficult problem as a culture and a world is that we have no vision of what we could do and how we could live differently from the way we do now.
 My vision is what keeps me going through thick and thin, staying in a positive creative state even though I’m well aware it may be too late.
-So here are some practices to give us a bit of space to envision what kind of different world we could have.
+So here’s a practice to give us a bit of space to envision what kind of different world we could have.

 When we practise compassion – how does this work – change the way I live – how could it change the world – how would the world be – whatever I say, explore your experience – don’t think about it – percolate it through the depth – how could the world live if we lived from compassion – if we saw the preciousness of all creatures – rather than thinking about how to dig up forests to get money – what would it be like?

 One quality of compassion is, it’s connected – we feel it because we’re interconnected with all things – we’re not separate selves – who have to defend ourself – we’re interconnected – what’s the feel – get the feel of being interconnected rather than an isolated person.

 What would the world be like if we were aware of those interconnections – if we ruin the fish life in the oceans – what does it do for humans – if we as a world saw the world in that way – how fish and bees – phytoplankton – all these things we’re wrecking – support our lives too – feel how the bees support my life – the plankton in the ocean produces the oxygen I breathe – the miracle of that.